yuanqing/sketch-select-layers/README.md

 # sketch-select-layers

-> A Sketch plugin for changing or creating a selection of layers based on name, type or similarity
+> A Sketch plugin for creating or filtering a selection of layers based on name, type or similarity

 ## Usage

 ### Select By Name

 - Selects layers that match a given name or regular expression
-- Filters the selected layers, or makes a new selection of layers on the current page if the selection is empty
+- Filters the selected layers, or creates a new selection of layers if the selection is empty
-- Can be optionally configured to match one particular layer type
+- Can be configured to match one particular layer type

 ### Select By Type